📷 : Mark Macdonald

 What’s the atmosphere like on the West End Live stage?

 It was electric, it was such a great experience, it was my first time performing at West End Live and I loved sharing it with my Jamie family.
 Definitely would love to perform there again.

 What’s it like having the show as your West End debut?

 It’s really special.
-It’s been of one my dream jobs to work on the West End so I feel so grateful for the opportunity, I love the show and everything it stands for.
+It’s been one of my dream jobs to work in the West End so I feel so grateful for the opportunity, I love the show and everything it stands for.